Soneso/as-soroban-sdk/README.md

 Contracts must contain a WASM custom section with name ```contractenvmetav0``` and containing a serialized ```SCEnvMetaEntry```.
 The interface version stored within should match the version of the host functions supported.

-The SDK simplifies this by providing the possibility to enter the interface version number in the ```contract.json``` file.
+The AS Soroban SDK simplifies this by providing the possibility to enter the interface version number in the ```contract.json``` file.
 See also [Understanding contract metadata](https://github.com/Soneso/as-soroban-sdk#understanding-contract-metadata).

 ### Contract spec generation